rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 WG21 has not expressed a consensus on [@P1813R0]'s approach.
 LEWGI reviewed [@P1813R0] at the Belfast meeting in November 2019, but did not forward the proposal and wanted to see it again.
-Two other proposals express something more like WG21's consensus on constraining the numeric algorithms: [@P2214R2], "A Plan for C++23 Ranges," [@P1673R13], "A free function linear algebra interface based on the BLAS," which defines mdspan-based analogs of the numeric algorithms.
+Two other proposals express something more like WG21's consensus on constraining the numeric algorithms: [@P2214R2], "A Plan for C++23 Ranges," [@P1673R13], "A free function linear algebra interface based on the BLAS," which defines `mdspan`-based analogs of the numeric algorithms.
 Section 5.1.1 of [@P2214R2] points out that [@P1813R0]'s approach would overconstrain `fold`;
 [@P2214R2] instead suggests just constraining the operation to be binary invocable.
 This was ultimately the approach taken by the Standard through the exposition-only concepts _`indirectly-binary-left-foldable`_ and